 Unfortunately, Contentful does not come with starter templates.
 This lack of starter templates will be a bane to non-developers.

 Contentful is fully extensible.
-It is an API-based CMS, so developers can tweak and integrate it with numerous tools and tech stacks.
+It is an API-based headless CMS, so developers can tweak and integrate it with numerous tools and tech stacks.

 Contentful doesn’t allow its users to host by themselves.
 Instead, they store your content on their servers.
 Contentful uses AWS, with server availability in three time zones.